AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/set-up-the-in-app-message-background.md

    ![](assets/image2016-5-9-9-3a2-3a33.png)

 1. Apply an optional image border.
-The default setting is **Off**.
+The default setting is **[!UICONTROL Off]**.
 First, select the color by clicking it or entering the Hex or RGB numbers on the color picker.

    ![](assets/image2016-5-9-9-3a54-3a8.png)